-20 MILLION MILES TO EARTH
+20 MILLION MILES

 The first manned mission to Venus is highly classified!
 It's double plus Top Secret, because . . .
 I guess.